FDA's Role In Approving Yaz and Yasmin Examined

 Yaz and Yasmin: Drug Company Places Profits over Safety

 The trendy Yaz and Yasmin birth control pills are unlike any others because they contain a new synthetic hormone, drospirenone.
-Bayer has aggressively marketed the drugs, especially to young Yazwomen, as a cure for everything from acne to pre-menstrual syndrome.
-Unfortunately, Bayer did not adequately test the drug before bringing it to market, and it now ignores two studies on Dutch and Danish women suggesting that the drugs are more dangerous than other birth control pills that don't contain the synthetic hormone.
+Bayer has aggressively marketed the drugs, especially to young women, as a cure for everything from acne to pre-menstrual syndrome.
+Unfortunately, Bayer did not adequately test the drug before bringing it to market, and…

 FDA Determines Yasmin/Yaz Commercials Misleading

-Beginning in July 2003, the Food and Drug Adminstration warned Bayer (or more accurately, Bayer's predecessor, Berlex Laboratories ) that its television commercials for Yasmin were misleading and should be corrected.
+Beginning in July 2003, the Food and Drug Adminstration warned Bayer (or more accurately, Bayer’s predecessor, Berlex Laboratories ) that its television commercials for Yasmin were misleading and should be corrected.
 The FDA warned Bayer again in 2008, and again in 2009.
-Among Bayer's more serious violations, accorYaz Commercial Screen Shotding to the FDA, was that the commercials minimized the risks associated with Yaz while at the same time overstating its benefits -- especially for conditions such as premenstrual syndrome for which the drug was never approved.
-According to the FDA:
+Among Bayer’s more serious violations, according to the FDA, was that the…